Encryption

 Technical Details

-This is done via Diffie-Hellman Key Exchange when a client connects.
+is not used, the key exchange is automatically done via Diffie-Hellman Key Exchange when a client connects to the Name Server via UDP or TCP.

 If an operation is sent encrypted, any data you send and all operation parameters are serialized and then encrypted.